 C16.3.21.1.
 Foreign Military Sales Community Fiscal Year Case Certification and Closure Goals and Objectives.
 To ensure that closure remains an utmost priority and that appropriate resources are allocated, the IAs establish their case certification goals and objectives by analyzing open total/SSC case inventory, the number of cases that became SSC during the past year, available resources, and the number of ACCP cases already greater than, or otherwise becoming, two years SSC.
 Case certification and closure goals should be established that attempt to control the growth and aging of SSC and Interim Closure inventories.
 Resources should be requested to control growth and aging.
 The IAs are required to provide both first time closure and interim to final case certification goals to the DSCA (OBO/FPRE/FP) on an annual basis no later than the last business day in October.
 DFAS-IN is required to provide both first time closure and interim to final case closure goals to the DSCA (OBO/FPRE/FP) on an annual basis no later than the last business day in November.

 C16.3.21.2.
 Case Closure Status Reporting.
-The DSCA Quarterly Case Closure Status Report tracks closure objectives, actual closure progress during each quarter of a given fiscal year; resource allocations to the closure function, when available; the number of ACCP cases not closed after more than two years supply complete; and the number of cases to remain open based on the FMS purchaser's request.
+The DSCA Quarterly Case Closure Status Report tracks closure objectives, actual closure progress during each quarter of a given fiscal year (FY); resource allocations to the closure function, when available; the number of ACCP cases not closed after more than two years supply complete; and the number of cases to remain open based on the FMS purchaser's request.
 This report is prepared by DFAS-IN and the IAs each quarter and provided to the DSCA (OBO/FPRE/FP) DFAS-IN is required to provide data by the 10th of the month following each quarter and the IAs are required to provide their reports by the 25th of the month following the end of each quarter (e.g., due April 25th for the quarter ending March 31st).
 See RCG Figure A7.C5.F1. for the reporting format.

 C16.3.21.3.
 Performance Measurements.
 Performance in closing cases is measured at the highest levels within the USG's FMS community.
 The Security Cooperation Business Forum (SCBF) that meets quarterly is a primary oversight component.
 The SCBF is chaired by the DSCA Director, and includes senior representatives, such as those from the IAs, DFAS, and the Foreign Procurement Group (FPG).